magento/merchdocs/src/sales-channels/amazon/creating-editing-overrides.md

 1. Verify the Listing Details to ensure you are viewing the correct listing.

 1. To edit your override settings, define the sections for the type you want to change (Price, Handling Time, Condition, Seller Notes).

-<br />To keep an override type the same, ensure the **No Change To** option selected for the type.
+   To keep an override type the same, ensure the **No Change To** option selected for the type.
 This is the default setting.
 This leaves the previously defined override value unchanged.

     - **Price**: Click the **Change Listing Price** option.
 Enter your defined price value for **Price Override**.
     - **Handling Time**: Click the **Change Handling Time** option.
 Enter the defined time value (in days) for **Handling Time Override**.